 Since 1933 Abdullah Syafi'i began to develop educational institutions by establishing a madrasah and a small mosque with his wife, Hj.
 Siti Roqayah.
-From this initial step, the As-Syafi'iyah Islamic College was born, which in the 1940s developed from a simple madrasah to a complete educational institution from kindergarten to university (Estuningtiyas, 2021).
+From this initial step, the As-Syafi'iyah Islamic College was born, which in the 1940s developed from a simple madrasah to a complete educational institution from kindergarten to university ([Estuningtiyas, 2021](#)).
 In 1963 he founded the As-Syafi'iyah Islamic Education Academy (AKPI) which later transformed into the As-Syafi'iyah Islamic University.
 According to the statement of one of the administrators, "In Jatiwaringin itself there are four institutions: traditional men's and women's boarding schools, orphan boarding schools, and UI Asyafi'iyah campuses, college campuses...
-The pesantren survived from 1978 until today it still survives, still flying its flag" (Interview of the Management of the As-Syafi'iyah Islamic Boarding School, October 1, 2025).
+The pesantren survived from 1978 until today it still survives, still flying its flag" ([As-Syafi'iyah Administration, personal communication October 1, 2025](#)).
 This institution is not only a center for formal education, but also gives birth to a model of integration of religious and public curriculum that is still carried out today.

 In addition to developing education, Abdullah Syafi'i uses the media to preach.
-In 1967 he founded Radio As-Syafi'iyah as a means of da'wah as well as ideological resistance (Choirin et al., 2023a), especially against communism during the Old Order.
+In 1967 he founded Radio As-Syafi'iyah as a means of da'wah as well as ideological resistance ([Choirin et al., 2023](#)), especially against communism during the Old Order.
 This is reinforced by the testimony of the interview: "The first process we hear information from radio broadcasts... the center is indeed in Balimatraman with three fields of cultivation: da'wah, education, social".
 With radio, his da'wah reached the wider community and became an ideological stronghold of Muslims in Jakarta.

 Abdullah Syafi'i also appeared as a critical scholar during the New Order period.
 He dared to oppose the policies of the Jakarta government that were considered detrimental to the people, such as the legalization of gambling, the localization of prostitution, and the policy of cremation of corpses.
-His life principle is Qul al-haq walaw kana murran (tell the truth even if it is bitter), which makes him respected by the wider community (A. Said Hasan Basri, 2021).
+His life principle is Qul al-haq walaw kana murran (tell the truth even if it is bitter), which makes him respected by the wider community (Basri, 2021).
 Not only that, he also served as the Chairman of the Jakarta MUI, on a par with other national scholars (Table 1).

-In addition to educating and preaching, Abdullah Shafi'i left behind more than 30 written works, including Madarij al-Fiqh, Al-Dinu wa al-Masjid, Mu'jizat Sayyiduna Muhammad, and Al-Muasasat al-Syafi'iyyah al-Ta'limiyyah.
-These works affirm his views on the importance of integrating religious and general science (A. Said Hasan Basri, 2021).
+In addition to educating and preaching, Abdullah Shafi'i left behind more than 30 written works, including Madarij al-Fiqh, Al-Dinu wa al-Masjid, Mu'jizat Sayyiduna Muhammad, and Al-Muasasat al-Syafi'iyah al-Ta'limiyyah.
+These works affirm his views on the importance of integrating religious and general science (Basri, 2021).
 A source added that his greatest legacy is not only in the form of the physical building, but also the spirit of struggle: "His greatest legacy is the assets that have been built from the beginning until now unchanged...
-The non-physical is the passion for the struggle of da'wah that does not stop, which means that it is not broken" (Interview of the Management of the As-Syafi'iyyah Islamic Boarding School, October 1, 2025).
+The non-physical is the passion for the struggle of da'wah that does not stop, which means that it is not broken" (As-Syafi'iyah Administration, personal communication October 1, 2025).

 Abdullah Syafi'i died on September 3, 1985 at the age of 75 (Table 1).
 Since then, the struggle and institution that he built have been continued by his sons, especially Prof. Dr. Hj.
-Tutty Alawiyah, and are now run collectively by the big family of As-Syafi'iyyah (Maarif et al., 2025).
+Tutty Alawiyah, and are now run collectively by the big family of As-Syafi'iyah (Maarif et al., 2025).
 The legacy of KH.
 Abdullah Syafi'i was not only the establishment of a large Islamic university, but also the spirit of da'wah that emphasized concern for the poor, firmness in facing the rulers, and consistency in maintaining the tradition of Betawi scholars in the midst of Jakarta modernization.